WorldCereal/ewoc_platform/documentation/keycloak.md

 `ewoc_admin` access to monitoring logs and metrics (Graylog & Grafana) in addition user role.
 `ewoc_plateform` can access all module (prometheus)

-This access segmentation is done by managing 3 differents notions in keycloak.
+This access segmentation is done by managing 3 differents notions in Keycloak.
 The `client role`.
-The `keycloak user type role` (user,admin,superadmin).
+The `Keycloak user type role` (user,admin,superadmin).
 The `group` (ewoc_user,ewoc_admin,ewoc_plateform).

 ### Client role